Complementarity and Identification

 For example, unemployment relief is a multidimensional policy, involving a choice of both potential benefit duration and the wage replacement rate. \cite{lalive2006how} show both theoretically and empirically that these two dimensions are complementary, with simultaneous increases in both the replacement rate and potential benefit duration leading to an increase in unemployment duration substantially larger than the sum of the effects measured individually for particular subgroups.
 The \citeauthor{lalive2006how} study exploits variation in both dimensions of unemployment relief that has the characteristics of a natural experiment, but such opportunities are very rare.
 Pseudo--experimental variation along multiple policy dimensions is far less common than similar variation in individual policies.
 This has arguably led to the overwhelming focus on the effects of policies in isolation.
-The partial identification tools developed here, which are applicable in the absence of any unusual pseudo--experimental policy variation, should enhance the ability of researchers to measure treatment effect heterogeneity due to policy complementarities in a wide range of contexts.\footnote{The sensitivity of effects to the surrounding policy environment may partly explain the wide variation in estimates of treatment effects for similar policies in different contexts found in many literatures; see, for example, the discussion in \cite{lalive2006how} on the effects of unemployment benefit policies on re--employment rates.
-See also \cite{gelman2013connection} for a related discussion.} I illustrate the use of the shape restrictions developed here in a study of how the long--run effect of commercial zoning on land use patterns varies with different restrictions on building density.
+The partial identification tools developed here, which are applicable in the absence of any unusual pseudo--experimental policy variation, should enhance the ability of researchers to measure treatment effect heterogeneity due to policy complementarities in a wide range of contexts.\footnote{The sensitivity of effects to the surrounding policy environment may partly explain the wide variation in estimates of treatment effects for similar policies in different contexts found in many literatures; see, for example, the discussion in \cite{lalive2006how} on the effects of unemployment benefit policies on re--employment rates.}